180Protocol/180protocol/README.md

 180Protocol targets enterprise use cases and is uniquely positioned to improve the value and mobility of sensitive business data.
-The software introduces a distributed network design to the problem of enterprise data sharing, solving for the legacy barriers that have limited data mobility and value.
-180Protocol makes data available where it needs to be, moving it and transforming it along they way, all the while preserving privacy.
+The software introduces a distributed network design to the problem of enterprise data sharing, solving the legacy barriers that have limited data mobility and value.
+180Protocol makes data available where it needs to be, moving it and transforming it along the way, all the while preserving privacy.

 ### Design and Components